-- 1. On the server with findface-sf-api, create a directory to store the backup files. - 2.
-From this directory, launch the findface-storage-api-dump utility by executing:
+- 1. On the server with findface-sf-api, create a directory to store the backup files (/tmp/backup in the example below). - 2.
+Launch the findface-storage-api-dump utility by executing:

-sudo findface-storage-api-dump -config /etc/findface-sf-api.ini
+''' sudo findface-storage-api-dump -output-dir=/tmp/backup -config /etc/findface-sf-

+→api.ini '''

-The utility will backup at once all the galleries into the files with corresponding names ffsec_dossier_face.json, ffsec_events.json, ffsec_monitoring.json, and save them into the directory.
+The utility will backup at once all the galleries into the files with corresponding names ffsec\dossier\face.json, ffsec\events.json, ffsec\monitoring.json, and save them into the directory.
 These files contain all the data needed to restore the entire database.